-- 55. A growth strategy may be wage-led, neutral, or export-led, depending on whether the openness coefficient of the country is falling, constant, or - 56.
-New developmentalism rejects a wage-led strategy, because such a strategy supposes protectionist tariffs, which are legitimate for countries that are beginning their industrialization, but not for middle-income countries, which must compete in the international markets. - 57.
-New developmentalism favors an export-led strategy after the once-and-for-all depreciation required to move the value of the national currency from the current to the industrial equilibrium has had its short-term effect, and up to the moment when low wages represent a competitive advantage in relation to rich countries.
-After that, the strategy should be neutral or balanced in so far as the openness coefficient achieves its appropriate level, given the size of the country as the main factor.
+- 56. A growth strategy may be wage-led, neutral, or export-led, depending on the openness coefficient of the country be falling, constant, or increasing. - 57.
+New developmentalism rejects a wage-led strategy, because such strategy supposes protectionist tariffs, or, in other words, which are legitimate for countries that are beginning their industrialization, not for middle-income countries, which must compete in the international markets. - 58.
+New developmentalism favors an export-led strategy after the once and for all depreciation required to move the value of the national currency from the current to the industrial equilibrium had its short-term effect, and up to the moment that low wages represent a competitive advantage in relation to rich countries.
+After that, the strategy should be neutral or balanced in so far as the openness coefficient achieve its appropriate level, given mainly the size of the country